Is Wine Keto? Let’s Talk Low Sugar, Low Carb Wine

 Which Wines are Keto?
 Which are Not?

-The best wines to keep keto will have no residual sugar and be lower in alcohol (<13%).
+The best keto wine will have no residual sugar and be lower in alcohol (<13%).
 Check out the Maker Sparkling Sauv Blanc and Maker Sparkling Rosé by Bodkin Wines - both “Brut Zero” with 0.0 g of sugar and 11% ABV for great examples of high quality, craft, keto-friendly wines.

 Look for low alcohol wines, fermented dry, with low carbs like the Maker Sparkling Sauvignon Blanc.